Schmavery/facebook-chat-api/DOCS.md

 If `type` is `"read"` then the object will have the following feilds:
 - `threadID`: The threadID representing the thread in which the message was sent.
 - `userID`: The user ID.
-- `senderID`: The ID of the person who sent the message in the chat with threadID.
-It will be an empty string if the user is chatting in a group.
 - `time`: The time at which the user read the message.

 Difference between `"read_receipt"` and `"read"`: